Phy-Flux/Battleship/README.md

 The goal is to sink all of the opponent's ships by correctly guessing their locations.
 It’s a game of deduction, strategy, and a bit of luck!

 It's numerical counterpart is a little bit different, but still playable.

-I created this game as a practical challenge for enhancing my c++ skills.
+In future release new features will be added.